whisperpine/tt/README.md

 With OpenAPI design finalized upfront, we can achieve:

+- Efficiency:
-- Efficiency: automated generation of server stubs and client SDKs saves development time.
+  save development time by automatically generate server stubs and client SDKs.
+- Consistency:
-- Consistency: ensures server and client code align with a predefined contract, reducing mismatches.
+  ensure server and client code align with a predefined contract, reducing mismatches.
+- Maintainability:
-- Maintainability: changes to the API are made in the specification, automatically reflecting in generated code.
+  make changes to the API in the specification first, work on auto-generated code later.
-- Scalability: standardized specs facilitate integration and adoption by multiple clients or services.

 ## How It Works